konsumer/nomadnet-js/Reticulum.md

 ;[[65, 110, 111, 110, 121, 109, 111, 117, 115, 32, 80, 101, 101, 114], null]
 ```

-The first element is UTF8 encoded bytes (not msgepack string): `Anonymous Peer`, which is the name.
+The first element is UTF8 encoded bytes (not msgpack string): `Anonymous Peer`, which is the name.
 Other clients put additional stuff in here, like meshchat includes icons (emojis).